 This is “company”dessert.
 It’s so decadent and indulgent, I felt guilty eating it on a Monday night.
 Okay, actually I didn’t feel guilty at all.
 We all deserve a treat.
 And let me tell you, this is a treat.

-I made it all in my 8 cup Pyrex measuring cup.
-If you don't have an 8 cup sized Pyrex, grab one the next time you are at the grocery store.
+I made it all in my 8 cup Pyrex measuring cup and then added it to these cute little bakers.
+If you don’t have an 8 cup sized Pyrex, grab one the next time you are at the grocery store.
 It is invaluable in the kitchen for many reasons but mostly due to its ability to hold large volumes and its pour spout.
 I love that thing!

 I hope I have convinced you to try this.
 You will never buy the box again!!

 The Most Decadent No-Cook Chocolate Pudding